javascript-obfuscator/javascript-obfuscator/readme.md

 Tested on Angular2 bundle.
 https://gist.github.com/sanex3339/ffc2876123b52e6d11ce45369fd53acf

-##Important: right now obfuscated code may not work after minification with UglifyJS (tested on Angular 2 bundle).
+##Important: right now obfuscation of code which was minimized with UglifyJS may not work  (tested on Angular 2 bundle).
 I will try to fix that soon or later.

 ###Installation